mekeidzerus-dev/punto-infissi-crm/README-AI.md

-# 🤖 AI Instructions for Punto Infissi CRM
+# 🤖 AI Instructions for MODOCRM

 ## How Cursor AI Should Use This Project